vipulnaik/diet-exercise-health/profile-information/health-profile.md

     About once every 2 to 5 days, after regular brushing,I lightly brush my back teeth with a small amount of baking soda toothpaste, to reduce staining of the back teeth.

-  * I floss and rinse (with saltwater) about 15 to 45 minutes after the completion of each meal (generally, I do this after finishing the rest of post-meal cleanup), so I floss twice a day and rinse twice a day.
+  * I floss and rinse (with saltwater) about 15 to 75 minutes after the completion of each meal (generally, I do this after finishing the rest of post-meal cleanup, so how long after the meal it happens depends on how long the cleanup takes), so I floss twice a day and rinse twice a day.
 I use an interdental brush for flossing for one meal per day and a floss pick for flossing for the other meal.
 When using the interdental brush, I floss before rinsing, whereas when